megabytos/microservice-project/README.md

 After the backend is created, return to the root folder with the main Terraform configuration and run the standard commands to create the infrastructure.

+It is recommended to comment out the s3_backend creation block in main.tf and the output data of this module in outputs.tf before this.

 Initialize Terraform:

 ```bash